tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

 ```

 Following the same pattern applied when I tried wrapping the intcode in a State
+Monad [above][intcodestate]:
-Monad [above][intcodestate]: `runActiveAmpOutput` evolves the state and
+- `runActiveAmpOutput` evolves the state and provides an output, our `s -> (a, s)`;
-provides an output, our `s -> (a, s)`; `runActiveAmpOutput'` wraps that in the
+- `runActiveAmpOutput'` wraps that in the State Monad with `state`; and
+- `runAmpsLoop`:
-State Monad with `state`; and `runAmpsLoop` runs the current amplifier (intcode
+  + runs the current amplifier (intcode program),
-program), gets the new overall state with `get`, and only if we've just run the
+  + gets the new overall state with `get`, and
-final amplifier in the loop, and it has `Terminated`, return the output.
+  + only if we've just run the final amplifier in the loop, and it has `Terminated`,
+    return the output.
-Otherwise, if we haven't crashed, use `modify` to edit the overall state by
+  + Otherwise, if we haven't crashed, use `modify` to edit the overall state by
     moving to the next amplifier in the loop, `nextAmp`, and passing the output
     from the last amplifier to new one, `activeAmpAppendInput`.

-I also defined a function `newAmps` which given an intcode program and a list
+I also defined a function `newAmps` which, given an intcode program and a list
 of "phases" (tuning parameters for the amplifiers), produces the initial `Amps`
 state.